Are you delivering a public speaking or presentation skills training? Find some inspiration for your slides here.

 #6: Presenting Hints for Speech Preparation

-If you want to add a list of things to remember before making a presentation, I suggest you try to illustrate each point by some image, like I did above.
-This creates better mnemonic association for each point and people will remember the hints longer.
+If you want to add a list of things to remember before making a presentation, I suggest you try to illustrate each point by some image, as I did above.
+This creates a better mnemonic association for each point and people will remember the hints longer.
 Even better, replace the bullet points by a vivid diagram along keeping the icons.

 #7: Presenting Summary of the Training

 At the end of the training, remember to repeat the main message once again.
 Present the main conclusion, give your audience something to think about.
-You can write it down on a slide clearly, without too much distractions.
+You can write it down on a slide clearly, without too many distractions.
 Or write it by hand on a board or flipchart.

 Resources for Presentation Training

 Besides the links I shared above I recommend those further reading and resources

 - Toastmasters International public speaking clubs all over the world

 - Books: Slide:ology Nancy Duarte and Presentation Zen by Garr Reynolds

 - Our PowerPoint Training templates for various soft-skills training, see details below.

 - Blog articles about other types of training materials: